vxfury/xlog/README.md

 ## TODO
 1. ~~Support Hidden modules(name start with dot[.]), will not show with --list option default.~~
 2. Determine whether colorful or not with multiple object, such as context, printer, module and so on.
-3. Much more printers: daily file, ring-buffer, async mode.
+3. Much more printers: ~~daily file,~~ ring-buffer, async mode.
-4. Multi-language documents: Chinese, English and so on.
+4. Multi-language documents : Chinese, English, Japanese, etc. on the way.
-5. Support custom plugin development.
+5. Bench demos and develop examples;
+6. Plugin support: allow (un)install/(dis)active plugin package.
-6. Log builder, formater and filter.
+7. Log builder, filter support.
-7. Timeline analyser client.
+8. Log Assitent: Timeline-based logging aggregationa.
-8. Protobuf and High-Performance socket framework for log transmission.
+9. Protobuf and High-Performance socket framework for log transmission.